-MMJ is responsible for overseeing the operating funds.
-The level of the funds must be monitored to ensure that Carver has sufficient liquidity to support daily operations, and to that end, MMJ should prepare a cash flow projection/dashboard on a regular basis to ensure that operating account balances do not fall below a minimum level of \$50,000.
+Citrin Cooperman is responsible for overseeing the operating funds.
+The level of the funds must be monitored to ensure that Carver has sufficient liquidity to support daily operations, and to that end, Citrin Cooperman should prepare a cash flow projection/dashboard on a regular basis to ensure that operating account balances do not fall below a minimum level of \$360,000.
 During the period between July and December, it is especially important to make such a projection, as the inflow of donations is seasonal, and cash balances fall to their low point during this period.
-Recommendation: Raise operating account minimum balance does not fall below three months of payroll (currently approximately \$360,000).

-If it is anticipated that there will be a shortfall in the operating account, MMJ should advise the Finance Committee as soon as possible and obtain approval to "borrow" under the bank line of credit or "borrow" from the reserve funds.
-It is also necessary to advise the Board of this borrowing at the next scheduled meeting following the event.
+If it is anticipated that there will be a shortfall in the operating account, Citrin Cooperman should alert the Finance Committee as soon as possible to explore options to address the potential cash shortfall.
+It is also necessary to advise the Board of any borrowing at the next scheduled meeting following the event.